Registration files and attaching scripts

 Registration files .gdj

-• Registration files are language agnostic, they are generated for Kotlin and Java files with no difference.
+- Registration files are language agnostic, they are generated for Kotlin, Java and Scala files with no difference.

-You can however configure the destination folder inside your build.gradle.kts:
+You can however configure the Godot root and the base directory used for newly created registration files inside your build.gradle.kts:

 godot {